 This turned out to be smart marketing.
 “We had large black attendance, and we made money.
 Other fairs that did not reach out to black attendees lost their shirts.”
 Robinson taught a class in political science in 1989 and has often served as a guest lecturer at UT.
 He worked in the purchasing department and later became special projects coordinator in the Office of Government Relations.
 In 2000, he was named vice president for equity and diversity for the UT System.
 He held that position until his retirement in 2014.

 He is also a regular contributor to editorial pages as a freelance columnist for the Knoxville News Sentinel (USA Today Network).
 At the September Alumni Awards Gala, Robinson was honored as a Distinguished Alumnus.
 The UT Board of Trustees, at its June 2019 meeting, granted Robinson an honorary doctorate from the College of Social Work.
-The degree will be presented during commencement exercises in December.
+The degree was presented during commencement exercises in December.

 “UT has come a long way,” he says, “and UT has a long way to go.
 Enrollment needs to reflect the diversity of the state.
 The black population of Tennessee is roughly 14 percent.
 The Latino population is rising.
 Corporations want a diverse workforce.
 The university needs to be training a diverse workforce.”